dataptmad0124/ih_datamadpt0124_project_m2/README.md

 ![Image](./Images/logical_data_model.JPG)

-An additional CSV has been added to the database to group countries by region and sub-region.
-Within Power BI, a fact table has been created to work with by combining multiple tables and transforming several columns.
+An additional CSV has been added to the database to group countries by regions and subregions.
+Within Power BI, a fact table has been created to work with by combining multiple tables and transforming various columns.
+Additionally, numerous measures have been generated to obtain desired insights.

 ### **Dashboards**